r3aloxl0rd/soc-lab/README.md

 ```
 ### Internet / NAT
 This part of the network is where outside attackers usually are (unless they're an insider threat, or are intentionally on the network as part of a white-box penetration test).
-### DMZ-NET
+### DMZ Network
 This part of the network is a demilitarized zone.
 It's where publicly-accessible servers usually sit.
 ### Internal Network
 This part of the network is the internal corporate one.
 It's cut off from public access, and is only meant for internal services, such as those for employees.

 ## Machines
 ### Host
 This is my own computer.
 It resembles the outside attacker, and only has direct visibility into DMZ machine(s).
-I run CachyOS to demonstrate that any Linux distribution can conduct attacks, not necessarily penetration-testing-specific ones like Kali Linux or ParrotOS.
 ### DVWA -- DMZ-Net Web-App Machine
 Most front-facing services are web applications.
 I chose the Damn Vulnerable Web Application [DVWA](https://github.com/digininja/DVWA) because it's very vulnerable and can allow a seamless demonstration of different vulnerabilities and exploits, as well as what that would look like on a SIEM.
-This machine has a Wazuh agent installed, and has a NIC misconfigurated elaborated on further below.
+This machine has a Wazuh agent installed, and has a NIC misconfiguration elaborated on further below.
 ### Internal 1 -- Internal-Net Employee 1
 This is a poorly-configured Debian machine resembling that of an employee.
 It was not downloaded pre-built with vulnerabilities.
 This machine has a Wazuh agent installed.
-### Internal 2 -- Internal-Net Employee 2
-This is a vulnerable Windows machine resembling that of an employee.
-This machine does not have a Wazuh agent installed due to compatibility issues, demonstrating that legacy hardware/software can get in the way of proper security.
 ### Wazuh -- DMZ & Internal-Net
 This is an Ubuntu machine resembling the SOC server.
 It houses a SIEM solution known as Wazuh.
 It has direct visiblity into the internal and DMZ networks to allow monitoring.

 ## Choice of Software
 ### Operating Systems
-I chose a mix of [Debian](https://www.debian.org/), [Ubuntu](https://ubuntu.com/) and Windows for the overall design in order to resemble a real environment where multiple OSs might be in use.
+I chose a mix of [Debian](https://www.debian.org/) and [Ubuntu](https://ubuntu.com/) in order to resemble a real environment where different distributions might be in use depending on need.
+I also chose CachyOS for my host to demonstrate that a normal Linux distribution can also conduct attacks, not necessarily penetration-testing-specific ones like Kali Linux or ParrotOS.
 ### SIEM
 Wazuh was chosen because it's open-source, advanced, and easy to setup.
 ### Attacking Software
-The only hacking-specific tool (or suite of tools) I needed was [Metasploit](https://docs.metasploit.com/docs/using-metasploit/getting-started/nightly-installers.html).
-It is popular, powerful, and sufficient for this lab's needs.
+The only specialized piece of software I needed was [BurpSuite](https://portswigger.net/burp), in order to manipulate requests made to the DVWA machine.
+Otherwise, I did not need any specialized software to find out vulnerabilities or exploit them.

 ## Vulnerabilities
 The vulnerabilities demonstrated in this lab project are well-known, common and easily reproducible.
+Not every potential attack vector is exploited, as that would exceed the scope of the project; the point is to showcase a straightforward attack path.
+### File Uploads
+File uploads are a common way to gain a foothold on server-side systems.
+This is demonstrated on 'DVWA'.
-### EternalBlue
+### Misconfigured NIC
-This is one of the most-damaging vulnerabilities Windows has encountered.
-This is demonstrated on 'Internal 2'.
+A misconfigured NIC can potentially allow dangerous lateral movement and pivoting.
+This is demonstrated on 'DVWA'.
 ### Anonymous FTP
 File Transfer Protocol (FTP) is a largely deprecated protocol, and yet some may have it in use.
-It has anonymous login enabled which means you can access FTP-accessible files without credentials.
-The FTP directory also has sensitive files stored on it.
+In case anonymous login is enabled, it can allow accessing FTP-hosted files without credentials.
 This is demonstrated on 'Internal 1'.
 ### Weak Passwords
-Weak passwords are the pillar of vulnerabilities, and there's no shortage of them in this lab.
+Weak passwords are the pillar of vulnerabilities.
 This is demonstrated on 'Internal 1'.
-### Connection from DMZ to Internal
-I configured the DMZ machine to also have an interface allowing it to see internal machines.
-This would be a misconfiguration and allows lateral movement.

 ## Instructions
 If you wish to recreate this lab environment, or something similar to it, you can follow these general steps:
 ### Download Packages
 At a minimum, you will need `libvirt`, `qemu`, `dnsmasq`, and `virt-manager`.
 Do not forget to enable/start any needed services, and enable hardware virtualization if it's not already enabled (usually from your UEFI/BIOS).
 ### Download Images
 You'll need to acquire the images for the machines you wish to use.
-For example, in this lab, I needed a Debian ISO file, an Ubuntu ISO file, and a Windows ISO file.
+For example, in this lab, I needed a Debian ISO image and an Ubuntu ISO image.
 ### Set up QEMU/KVM and the Machines
 I chose [`virt-manager`](https://virt-manager.org/) using QEMU instead of VirtualBox or VMWare for less overhead.
 The process is fairly straightforward for installing each VM itself (make sure you allocate adequate resources).
 Initially, unless configured otherwise, all VMs will be able to access the Internet.
+(If you're also going with DVWA for your vulnerable web-app, find instructions over at [its repository](https://github.com/digininja/DVWA))
 ### Defining Networks
 You will need to construct an XML file defining the IP ranges for your networks.
 Next, define them using `virsh net-define <XML file>` and start them when needed (you can also set them to auto-start).
 When on `virt-manager`, you add a NIC and select the associated network for each machine.
 However, initially, it is also convenient to add a NAT on alongside the isolated network interface, in order to allow updates and setup your Wazuh agents.